KRFOSS/kali-docs/development/public-packaging/index.md

 # Submitting to the tracker

 Just one last thing to do; submit it to us!
 To do this, lets head over to [Kali's issue tracker](https://bugs.kali.org/).
 We are going to want to submit a new issue with the category "New Tool Requests".
-For the title we will call it "phpggc: a library of unserialize() payloads along with a tool to generate them" and for the description we will include that list from earlier.
+For the title we will call it "phpggc: a library of unserialize() payloads along with a tool to generate them" and for the description we will include that list from earlier:

 ```plaintext
 - [Name] - PHPGGC